 Extensive carbonate chemistry and pH measurements throughout the global ocean have revealed that acidification of the surface ocean has resulted in an overall decline in the rate of pH change in the range of -0.017 to -0.027 per decade over the last four decades.
 These rates are consistent with the increase in atmospheric CO2 and amount to approximately a 4% increase in surface ocean hydrogen ion concentration per decade.
 The rate of decline is slowest in the western Pacific Warm Pool and subtropics (-0.010 to -0.019 per decade) and higher in the upwelling region of the tropical Pacific (-0.022 to -0.026).
-In the polar and subpolar regions rates of pH decline are more variable (-0.003 to -0.026); however, highly resolved long time series data are more sparse there.
+In the polar and subpolar regions rates of pH decline are more variable (-0.003 to -0.026); however, highly resolved long time series data are sparser there.
 These changes to the carbonate system result in a declining saturation state from -0.07 to -0.12 per decade for the biogenic calcium carbonate mineral aragonite, which makes up the skeletal material of many calcifying organisms of economic importance.
 Within the ocean interior, changes in circulation and metabolic activity have also caused enhanced acidification in the deeper waters of the South Atlantic and North Pacific (Ríos et al. 2015; Sasano et al. 2015).
 These changes in the acidification of the ocean interior have resulted in a shoaling of the aragonite saturation horizon, where Ωar = 1.0, ranging from 1–2 m yr-1 in the North Pacific (Feely et al. 2012) to as much as 10–15 m yr-1 in the Irminger and Iceland Seas (Olafsson et al. 2009; Perez et al. 2018).

 i.
 Global ocean phytoplankton —B. A. Franz, I. Cetinić, M. Gao, D. A. Siegel, and T. K. Westberry